-Alaina Wood is a sustainability scientist and climate communicator based in Johnson City, Tennessee.
+Alaina Wood is a sustainability scientist, climate communicator, and eco-anxiety researcher based in the United States.

 Alaina has been an environmentalist and climate activist since she was a child, because growing up in Appalachia she experienced the negative impacts coal, logging, and the petrochemical industry have on both people and planet.

 She holds a bachelor's degree in sustainability and geography from the University of Tennessee, and her work as a scientist primarily focuses on solid waste management and water quality protection.

 Alaina has worked in both the public and private sectors doing environmental compliance, planning, and design for solid waste facilities, public utilities, and land developers.